 24. Michael Hedges: ‘Aerial Boundaries’

-The whole thing is a solo, of course, but it’s one of the most astonishing examples of solo guitar in recording history, a mixture of tapping, strumming, thumping, hammering and plain old melody.
-No overdubs and a very strange tuning on the classic title track to Hedges’ 1984 album.
+The whole thing is a solo, of course, but it’s one of the most astonishing examples of solo guitar in recording history, a mixture of tapping, strumming, thumping and hammering.
+There are no overdubs and a very strange tuning on the classic title track to Hedges’ 1984 album.

 23. Tribal Tech: ‘Tunnel Vision’ (Guitarist: Scott Henderson)

 An almost perfect solo from the jazz/rock master’s album Nomad.
-It’s so complete it sounds almost pre-composed (though apparently only the first eight bars were hummed to him by the tune’s writer Gary Willis), each interesting idea following completely logically from the last.
+It’s so complete it sounds almost pre-composed (apparently only the first eight bars were hummed to him by the tune’s writer Gary Willis), each interesting idea following completely logically from the last.
 Starts at 1:13:

 This one taken from the classic album The Colour Of Spring can be filed in the ‘minimalist’ category, but it’s brilliant.
 The way the veteran Pretenders/McCartney guitarist bends into his last note, perfectly fitting with the key change, is sublime.
 Starts at 2:52: